-- Team Name (descriptor): What is the team called? - Derogatory Nickname (descriptor): What is the team called by its haters? - Average Team Evolutions / AvTE (derivative): The average amount of character evolutions earned by the entire team - Fan Club (stat): The general reputation of the teamin the public eye - Armory (stat): how well-stocked the team's gear reserves are - Pit Crew (stat): the size and skill level of the team's Mecha support crew
+- Team Name (descriptor): What is the team called? - Derogatory Nickname (descriptor): What is the team called by its haters? - Average Team Evolutions / AvTE (derivative): The average amount of character evolutions earned by the entire team - Three Home Base Locations: Barracks, Bunker, and Hangar - Three Team Resources: - Fan Club: The general reputation of the team in the public eye - Armory: how well-stocked the team's gear reserves are - Pit Crew: the size and skill level of the team's Mecha support crew